Sumad/DS/Stats and Stat Inference/Hypothesis_Testing.md

 The idea is to reject null hypothesis by proving that the difference observed in the population parameter and sample parameter is not just a matter of chance and but a systematic difference.
 This is often cited as testing if the difference is **statistically significant**

-**CHOICE OF SAMPLING DISTRIBUTION OR TEST STATISTIC AND** **SIGNIFICANCE LEVEL/CONFIDENCE FOR THE TEST AND** **CRITICAL VALUES AND REGION DETERMINATION** 1.
-We use CLT , sample size and test metric to determine the choice of sampling distribution and hence test statistic
+**CHOICE OF SAMPLING DISTRIBUTION OR TEST STATISTIC AND**
+**SIGNIFICANCE LEVEL/CONFIDENCE FOR THE TEST AND**
+**CRITICAL VALUES AND REGION DETERMINATION**
+1. We use CLT , sample size and test metric to determine the choice of sampling distribution and hence test statistic
-2. We also choose a confidence level / significance level, using which null hypothesis can be confidently rejected. *Signficance level* is a probability that null hypothesis is true and yet as a matter of chance, we reject it based on sample observation.
+2. We also choose a confidence level / significance level, using which null hypothesis can be
+confidently rejected. *Signficance level* is a probability that null hypothesis is true and yet
+as a matter of chance, we reject it based on sample observation.
 It represents what is called Type 1 error (more on this later).We choose to minimize the probability of making Type1 error due to chance.
-The choice of confidence level/significance level varies with the 'research problem'
+The choice of confidence level/significance level varies with the 'research problem'.

-1. Based on the hypothesis and confidence level, we choose the critical value, i.e the value used to make the decision of accepting/rejecting null hypothesis such that even if we make the Type 1 error, it is tolerable.
+3. Based on the hypothesis and confidence level, we choose the critical value, i.e the value used to make the decision of   accepting/rejecting null hypothesis such that even if we make the Type 1 error,it is tolerable.
-    And then we compare the sample observation to this 'Critical Value' to determine the decision of rejecting or not being able to reject Null Hypothesis.
+And then we compare the sample observation to this 'Critical Value' to determine the decision of rejecting or not being
+able to reject Null Hypothesis.
 Critical region : left tail,right tail, two tailed, formed by the critical value and tail/tails, determined by sign of inequality of alternate hypothesis.

--   Example with test metric = mean, sample size &gt;30.
+Example with test metric = mean, sample size &gt;30.
 Average waiting time in retail stores for customer is 2.6 mins.Based on a sample of 50 obs., it was found to be 2.9 mins with std. deviation of 0.5 mins in store X.
 Do the customers in store X wait longer than that the retail store average.

 H0 : mu &lt;= 2.6
 H1 : mu &gt; 2.6